LowerSacTrout.com

 shane

-The summer of '11 was great, living in side a National Park, smack dab in the middle of some of the greatest trout fishing on the planet.
+The summer of '11 was great, living inside a National Park, smack dab in the middle of some of the greatest trout fishing on the planet.
 My wife and I spent 4 months at the Big Ku Lodge, hosting anglers from all over the 'lower 48'.
 We fished some oustanding water in the Katmai Park/Bristol Bay Region of Alaska.
 We spent June and July swinging flies and skating mouse patterns to rainbows in the 23-27" class.
 Our home water, the Big Kukaklek River, was the perfect river for a spey rod, so we spey'd a bunch.
 August was full of crazy-productive bead fishing for BIG rainbows behind spawning sockeye and September had a liltle bit of both swinging and beading for big trout.
 Overall, living and working inside a national park for 4 months was a great experience.

 -------------------------------------------------------------------------------------------